 You can trade the following investments through CGS-CIMB:

-- Singapore shares.
+- Singapore stocks.
 Invest in Singapore securities listed on the Singapore Exchange (SGX).

-- International shares.
-Trade international shares from exchanges across these 9 countries: Australia, Malaysia, Hong Kong, Indonesia, Philippines, China, Thailand, United Kingdom and United States.
+- International stocks.
+Trade international stocks from exchanges across these 9 countries: Australia, Malaysia, Hong Kong, Indonesia, Philippines, China, Thailand, United Kingdom and United States.

 - Bonds.
 Bonds are debt securities issued to investors in return for lending their money to the issuer (governments or corporations).
 In return, the issuer makes regular interest payments and repays the principal to the investor upon maturity.
 The minimum lot size for bonds starts from S$100,000.